Lessons from Psychology in How to Stick to Your Goals

 Now (sadly) it is probably safe to assume that the techniques used by the children to avoid eating the marshmallow, such as distracting themselves with their feet and looking around the room, will probably not be that helpful to adults hoping to delay gratification in the real world...

-This week many of us are trying to exercise our willpower to start a New Year’s resolution, or as John Oliver so elegantly put it, walk “the exact middle ground between lying to yourself and lying to other people.”
+At the start of each year, many of us try to exercise our willpower to start a New Year’s resolution, or as John Oliver so elegantly put it, walk “the exact middle ground between lying to yourself and lying to other people.”
 New Year's resolutions are famed for being unsuccessful; it’s not just a cliché that gyms see soaring numbers in January every year, only for attendance to drop off the precipice shortly after.

 One technique psychologists have tested for overcoming this bias is known as “temptation-bundling,” and involves coupling activities that you enjoy with ones you don’t.
-As Robert Montengro explained in a post on this website earlier this week, participants in an experiment who were only allowed to listen to an addictive audiobook (The Hunger Games) while they were at the gym increased their time spent at the gym by a stunning 51 percent.
+As Robert Montengro explained in a post, participants in an experiment who were only allowed to listen to an addictive audiobook (The Hunger Games) while they were at the gym increased their time spent at the gym by a stunning 51 percent.

 The difficulty with a technique such as this is, of course, that it requires having the discipline to enforce rules such as this on yourself in the first place.
 Study participants who were simply asked to try to follow the rule only went to the gym 29 percent more frequently than a control group.
 This suggests having a buddy to make you stay true to your word is something worth considering; failing that, it’s worth exploring how technology could help.
 For example if your resolution is something like “not procrastinating online,” apps like StayFocusd allow you to limit the time you spend on certain websites, taking the decision out of your present-bias-influenced hands in the heat of the moment.
 That might sound silly and childish, but the evidence really does seem to suggest that these types of tools can help.